 - help keep the buttocks gravity-defying (so that they don’t sag);

-- and they also help to improve skin texture (because as the buttock muscles become fuller underneath the skin, it causes the skin and adipose tissue above to pull more tautly – and therefore become less crepey).
+- and help improve skin texture (because as the buttock muscles become fuller underneath the skin, it causes the skin and adipose tissue above to pull more tautly – and therefore become less crepey).

 Perhaps the best exercise machine to tone buttocks while also burning fat is the cardio vertical climbing machine – such as a VersaClimber or Cascade Climber.